madhan77/OpenAI-Project/README.md

      ```
    - The Node-based dev server reads these `.env` files automatically and serves a `firebase-env.js` helper.
 For static hosting without a build step, you can still copy `portal/firebase-config.example.json` to `portal/firebase-config.json` and reuse the same values or create `portal/firebase-config.local.js` that sets `window.FIREBASE_CONFIG = { ... }`.
    - If you skip the environment files entirely, the portal falls back to the shared Firebase credentials embedded in `portal/firebase-env.js`, so reviewers can sign in immediately after starting the server.
    - Ensure the email/password sign-in method is enabled for your Firebase Authentication instance.
+Enable Google as a federated provider if you want to use the new one-click Gmail option described below.
 2. **Serve the portal locally**
    - Open a terminal at the repository root (or a new window if you want to keep other processes running) and change into the portal directory:
      ```bash